-Importantly, MEV does not describe how much an individual user can safely exchange in one block, because the attacker could double-spend many different parties at once.
+From a Bitcoin user's perspective, MEV does not describe how much he can safely exchange in one block, because the attacker could double-spend many different parties at once.
 It does not even describe how much all users together can safely exchange in one block, because the attacker could double-spend across several blocks in a row.
-MEV describes the entire value for the attacker, which, against users who wait for six confirmations, already has a minimum attack duration of seven blocks.
+MEV describes the entire value for the attacker.
 Hence, users who compute MEV only based on their own individual transactions would underestimate the real incentive for miners by orders of magnitude.

-5 Flash Boys 2.0 https://arxiv.org/pdf/1904.05234.pdf
+3 Flash Boys 2.0 https://arxiv.org/pdf/1904.05234.pdf